VaughanJackson/vocabulary-service/README.md

 #### Individual character by character (汉字)

+* Use the URL below in a browser instead if you prefer.
-* The url in the example below actually appears as `http://localhost:8080/characters/search/findByCharacter?汉字=中` in the browser address bar before being copied and pasted into a terminal session for use with `curl`):
+* The URL in the example below actually appears as `http://localhost:8080/characters/search/findByCharacter?汉字=中` in the browser address bar before being copied and pasted into a terminal session for use with `curl`):

 ```text
 vaughanjackson@Vaughans-MacBook-Pro vocabulary-service (master) $ curl http://localhost:8080/characters/search/findByCharacter?%E6%B1%89%E5%AD%97=%E4%B8%AD